 Watch out for Large Puddles

 Heavy rain can leave pooling water, causing you to hydroplane.
 Avoid driving over large puddles of water when you can.
 If that is not possible, slow down to prevent skidding and loss of control of your vehicle.

 Turn Your Headlights On

 Visibility is compromised when it’s raining.
 Turning your lights on in wet weather will not only make you more visible to other drivers, but also allows you to better see the road.
-That said, don’t use your high beams in the rain.
-The glare care impair visibility, making challenging driving conditions even worse.
+That being said don’t use your high beams in the rain.
+The glare care impairs visibility, making challenging driving conditions even worse.

 Heavy downpours happen.
 And when they do, it can make it almost impossible to see clearly out on the road.
 If heavy rains are impacting your visibility, pull over and wait for the weather to get better.
 You might be late, but at least you’ll get to your destination safe and sound.